-- As a result, the Committee requested that the draft LTP be reviewed again on 29 June 2021 prior to the Council meeting, once more information on likely outcomes of the audit opinion were known. - At the time of writing, staff have received informal confirmation of the audit opinion following the information being reviewed by the review committee for the Waka Kotahi funding adjustment and hot review committee for capital 'doability'. - In terms of the amendments to the work programme, Audit NZ are satisfied that Council has taken appropriate consideration of the funding changes in years 1-3 and the adjustment of the assumption has suitably outlined the uncertainty and risk of the proposed works in years 4-10.
-Therefore, it is likely no qualification or emphasis of matter is necessary as part of the audit opinion in relation to this matter. - In regards to the hot review of Councils 'doability' of the proposed capital works programme over the 10 years of the plan, Council may receive an emphasis of matter as part of the audit opinion. - At the time of writing, Audit NZ are now in the process of completing their review of the final LTP with this work expected to be completed prior to the 29 June meeting. - 17 A copy the draft designed version of the LTP is attached to this report for the Committee.
+- As a result, the Finance and Assurance Committee requested that the draft LTP be reviewed again on 29 June 2021 prior to the Council meeting, once more information on likely outcomes of the audit opinion were known. - 13 At the time of writing, staff have received informal confirmation of the audit opinion following the information being reviewed by the review committee for the Waka Kotahi funding adjustment and hot review committee for capital 'doability'. - In terms of the amendments to the work programme, Audit NZ are satisfied that Council has taken appropriate consideration of the funding changes in years 1-3 and the adjustment of the assumption has suitably outlined the uncertainty and risk of the proposed works in years 4-10.
+Therefore, it is likely no qualification or emphasis of matter is necessary as part of the audit opinion in relation to this matter. - In regards to the hot review of Councils 'doability' of the proposed capital works programme over the 10 years of the plan, Council may receive an emphasis of matter as part of the audit opinion. - At the time of writing, Audit NZ are now in the process of completing their review of the final LTP with this work expected to be completed prior to the 29 June meeting.